Targeting Completeness: Automated Complexity Analysis of Integer Programs

-\paragraph{Local Runtime Bounds via Simple Cycles:} To increase its applicability, we now show that our technique for the computation of local runtime bounds via prs-loops can also be applied to infer runtime bounds for larger cycles in programs instead of just self-loops.
-To this end, we have to extend our notion of \emph{chaining} from loops (see \Cref{def:chaining}) to transitions that occur in a cycle.\footnote{The chaining of a loop $L$ in \Cref{def:chaining} corresponds to $p-1$ chaining steps of a transition $t$ with itself via \Cref{Chaining Transitions}, i.e., to $t \chain \ldots \chain t$.}
+\paragraph{Local Runtime Bounds via Simple Cycles:} To increase its applicability, we now show that the technique for the computation of local runtime bounds via \emph{prs}-loops can also be applied to infer runtime bounds for larger cycles in programs instead of just self-loops.
+To this end, we have to extend the notion of \emph{chaining} from loops (see \Cref{def:chaining}) to transitions that occur in a cycle.\footnote{The chaining of a loop $L$ in \Cref{def:chaining} corresponds to $p-1$ chaining steps of a transition $t$ with itself via \Cref{Chaining Transitions}, i.e., to $t \chain \ldots \chain t$.}

-\begin{definition}[Chaining Transitions] Let $t_1,\ldots,t_n \in \TSet$ be transitions with updates $\update_i:\VSet \to \ZZ[\VSet]$ (i.e., their updates do not introduce temporary variables), where $t_i = (\location_i, \guard_i, \update_i, \location_{i+1})$ for all $1 \leq i \leq n-1$.
+\begin{definition}[Chaining Transitions] Let $t_1,\ldots,t_n \in \TSet$ be transitions with updates $\update_i:\VSet \to \ZZ[\VSet]$ (i.e., their updates do not introduce temporary variables), where $t_i = (\location_i, \guard_i, \update_i, \location_{i+1})$ for all $1 \leq i \leq n$.
 So the target location of $t_i$ is the start location of $t_{i+1}$.
 Then the transition $t_1 \chain \ldots \chain t_n = (\location_1, \guard, \update, \location_{n+1})$ results from \emph{chaining} $t_1,\ldots,t_n$ where

 \end{definition}